 Supplier Diversity Program

-UPMC’s Supplier Diversity Program, which began in 1989, is designed to provide minority, woman-owned, and disadvantaged businesses (MWDBE) equal access to procurement opportunities.
+UPMC’s Supplier Diversity Program, which began in 1989, and reengineered in 2006, is designed to provide minority, woman-owned, and disadvantaged businesses (MWDBE) equal access to procurement opportunities.
 The program ensures that certified MWDBEs are provided the maximum opportunity to participate as partners and suppliers of goods and services to UPMC.

 - Supplier Diversity is an integral part of the UPMC Supply Chain Management (SCM) strategy

 - UPMC actively recruits MWDBEs to participate in the Supplier Diversity Program.

 - UPMC seeks to enter into first and second tier business relationships with MWDBE suppliers who provide quality, cost-competitive products and services to UPMC.

 - A primary focus of the program is to grow the capacity of MWDBE suppliers.

 - The program’s Minority Business Development Initiative provides education, training, mentoring, and networking opportunities to MWDBE members.

 - MWDBEs interested in the program are required to register via the Supplier Registration Form

 It is the policy of the UPMC Supplier Diversity Program to ensure that certified Minority, Women-owned, Disadvantaged, and Disability-owned Business Enterprises (MWD/DOBE) are provided to the maximum opportunity to participate as partners and suppliers of goods and services.
 UPMC is committed to supplier diversity as an integral part of its overall Supply Chain Management strategy.